macroquest/macroquest/README.md

 # MacroQuest
 ---

 MacroQuest is an open source scripting and plugin platform for EverQuest.
+Documentation can be found at [docs.macroquest.org](https://docs.macroquest.org).

 ## How To Build